DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/3 Physics.md

 Now run your game!\
 Oh hold on, that was kinda lame.
 The box fell too.
 What good is ground if it falls too?\
 Let's fix this quick.
-We just need to change the boxs Rigidbody "Body Type" from ["Dynamic"](https://docs.unity3d.com/Manual/class-Rigidbody2D.html) to ["Static"](https://docs.unity3d.com/Manual/class-Rigidbody2D.html).\
+We just need to change the Rigidbody "Body Type" of the box from ["Dynamic"](https://docs.unity3d.com/Manual/class-Rigidbody2D.html) to ["Static"](https://docs.unity3d.com/Manual/class-Rigidbody2D.html).\
 The "Body Type" tells Unity how to compute the physics of the Object.
 In our case Dynamic means the Object is affected by physics and Static means the Object is present in the "Physics Space" but not changed by interactions.

 Let's run the game again.\